bichikim/waiter/README.md

 # The Waiter
-## When you need a solution execute many function at one, it helps you!
+## When you need a solution execute many function at ones, it helps you!

 ## Installation
 Please use ^1.0.11